icp4a/baw-project-export-import/projectXFer/README.md

 ## Limitations

-- Mainly tested with Process Apps (type: "processapp"), however should also work with Business Applications
 - Requires both systems to be accessible simultaneously
-- Does not migrate user permissions of project(s)
+- Does not migrate user permissions of projects
 - System toolkits are automatically excluded from migration

 ## Security Considerations